Azure/azure-quickstart-templates/safewalk2-platform/README.md

 Once the system has been configured you will be able to log into the management console to view and manage your users.

-To access the management console:
+* Using the management console
 1. Open a browser and enter the address of the management console as it was given in the final screen of the installation (i.e. https://SAFEWALK_ADDRESS/admin).
 2. Enter the credentials of the admin account (username: admin and the password you selected for the administrator